Skip to main content

 article banner

-While building, deploying & maintaining robust software applications which serve the needs of the customers 24x7x365, ensuring SLAs are met and shipping with least number of defects (TQM) are indeed challenging for even the most talented software delivery teams regardless of size.
+Building, deploying and maintaining robust software applications serve the needs of the customers 24x7x365.
+Ensuring SLAs are met and shipping with least number of defects (TQM) are indeed challenging for even the most talented software delivery teams regardless of size.

 While automated test cases are the standard in most delivery processes, the struggle lies in proactively maintaining and adding automated test cases at various stages to ensure maximum possible coverage of the codebase as well as shipping a bug-free reliable solution.